Dans-labs/dariah/docs/Workflow.md

 Client
 ------

-Workflow logic is found in [workflow.js](Dux#workflow), but also in the [templates](Templates), which may include workflow buttons and info panels.
+Workflow logic is predominantly found in the [templates](Templates), which may include workflow buttons and info panels. but also in [workflow.js](Dux#workflow), which computes special items to present to the user, and for some of them workflow information is used.
 The templates themselves are applied by functions in [templates.js]({{site.libBase}}/templates.js).
 These functions are given workflow attributes that they pass on to the templates.